category: Battery disposal

 2. Meaning of the battery symbols

-Batteries are marked with the symbol of a crossed-out garbage can (see below).
-This symbol indicates that batteries must not be disposed of with household waste.
-For batteries containing more than 0.0005 percent mercury by mass, more than 0.002 percent cadmium by mass, or more than 0.004 percent lead by mass, the chemical name of the pollutant used is located below the garbage can symbol – where "Cd" stands for cadmium, "Pb" for lead, and "Hg" for mercury.
+Batteries are marked with the symbol of a crossed-out trash can (see below).
+This symbol indicates that batteries must not be disposed of in household waste.
+For batteries that contain more than 0.0005 mass percent mercury, more than 0.002 mass percent cadmium, or more than 0.004 mass percent lead, the chemical designation of the respective pollutant is located under the trash can symbol – "Cd" stands for cadmium, "Pb" stands for lead, and "Hg" stands for mercury.

 Batteries may contain substances that are harmful to the environment and human health.
-Due to the specific risks involved, special care must be taken when handling batteries containing lithium.
-Separate collection and recycling of used batteries and accumulators is intended to prevent negative impacts on the environment and human health.
+Special caution is required due to the specific risks associated with handling lithium-containing batteries.
+The separate collection and recycling of old batteries and accumulators aim to avoid negative impacts on the environment and human health.

-Please avoid generating waste from old batteries as much as possible, e.g., by choosing longer-life or rechargeable batteries.
-Please avoid littering public spaces by not carelessly discarding batteries or electrical and electronic devices containing batteries.
-Please consider reusing batteries instead of disposing of them, for example, by reconditioning or repairing them.
+Please avoid the generation of waste from old batteries as much as possible, z.B.by preferring batteries with a longer lifespan or rechargeable batteries.
+Please avoid littering public spaces by not carelessly leaving batteries or battery-operated electrical and electronic devices behind.
+Please consider options for reusing a battery instead of disposing of it, for example, through reconditioning or repairing the battery.